 - Records and valuables

-Insurance, medical and dental records should be placed in a safe, accessible place.
+Gather insurance, medical and dental records in a safe, accessible place.
 Also include prescription and vaccination records.
 Plan on taking all vital documents such as: wills, stock certificates and other one-of-a kind items (jewelry, coin collection, photos, etc.) separately.

 - Save your receipts